qarnot/qarnot-render-deadline/README.md

 ### Change image by changing `DOCKER_TAG`

-You can choose another docker tag in order to select an image with the renderer you want.
+For a selected profile, you can choose an older image with the `DOCKER_TAG` constant.
+By default, `DOCKER_TAG` tag is set to latest.

-Available tags:
+Available tags by profiles
+* **Deadline-client**
+  * `deadline-10.3.2.1-ubuntu`
+* **Deadline-client-blender**
+  * `deadline-10.3.2.1-blender-4.1.1`
+* **deadline-client-vray-standalone**
+  * `deadline-10.3.2.1-vray-62006`
-* deadline-10.3.2.1-ubuntu
+* **deadline-client-vray-standalone-byol**
-* deadline-10.3.2.1-blender-4.1.1
+  * `deadline-10.3.2.1-vray-62006`

 Example :
 ```
-task.constant["DOCKER_TAG] = "deadline-10.3.2.1-blender-4.1.1"
+task.constant["DOCKER_TAG"] = "deadline-10.3.2.1-blender-4.1.1"
 ```

 ### Upgrade image by importing software in your bucket

 You use a lot of plugins or your renderer isn't is the list above?
 No problem, you can create a bucket and upload your software in it in order to run it from Deadline.
-Please see below some documentation about Qarnot buckets.
+Please see below some documentations about Qarnot buckets.

 ## Data access